Neurogitmeister/md5Bruteforce_MPI/README.md

 > _P.S._ The teacher didn't show much emotion during the program showcasing, but as soon as he listed through my coursework documentation the desired mark was given right away!
 X)

-> _P.P.S._ I think it was due to this being displayed as late as at the very day of exam :D :D :D (I wasn't the best student)
+> _P.P.S._ I think it was due to this coursework being presented as late as at the very day of exam :D :D :D (not my proudest moment)

-## Brief reference on main theory topics
+## Brief description of project's main concepts

 ### [MD5](https://en.wikipedia.org/wiki/MD5)
-The **MD5 _message-digest_** algorithm designed by Ronald Rivest in 1991 is a widely used hash function producing a **128-bit hash value**.
+The **MD5 *message-digest*** algorithm designed by Ronald Rivest in 1991 is a widely used hash function producing a **128-bit hash value**.
 Although MD5 was initially designed to be used as a cryptographic hash function, it has been found to **suffer from extensive vulnerabilities**.

 It can still be used as a checksum to verify data integrity, but only against unintentional corruption.